bmuschko/cta-crash-course/exercises/03-basic-workflow/solution/solution.md

 # Solution

-Initialize the project using the `init` command.
+Initialize the working directory using the `init` command.

 ```
 $ terraform init